photokandyStudios/TVSHA1Hash/readme.md

 }
 ```

 **Note:** Your program logic should never assume the progress listener is ever called, nor should it assume it is called in any particular order.
+Because the progress listener is called within a `setTimeout`, it's possible that the callback will be called *after* the operation has notified the completion handler.
+As such, build your logic so that it can be called, before, during, or after the completion handler, as well as handling the case where the listener is never called.

 ### Request hash verifications